 Symptoms of PTSD

-The symptoms of PTSD fall into several different categories, including physical reactions, intrusive thoughts, avoidance behaviors, and emotional numbing.
+The symptoms of PTSD fall into several different categories, including physical reactions, intrusive thoughts, avoidance behaviours, and emotional numbing.
 Each person’s experience with PTSD is unique, so it’s important to pay attention to your own individual symptoms.
+Some people can be in denial about their PTSD which is understandable, it might be hard to face, and the constant dodging in your mind can become too much.
+This is why it is essential that you take a moment, sit down, and ask yourself – are you suffering from PTSD?

 Physical Reactions